CodenameVice/AWS-Projects/README.md

 - **Monitoring and Logging:** Using CloudWatch for logs and monitoring.
 - **Database Management:** Utilizing RDS and DynamoDB for database solutions.

+## Documentation

+- Detailed backup and restore process is included in the [Backup and Restore Instructions](./docs/backup_restore_instructions.md).

-## How to Use
+## License

-Each project folder contains step-by-step instructions in the `README.md` files on how to replicate the project.
-CloudFormation templates, Terraform scripts, and architecture diagrams are provided for easy deployment.
-All projects use services available within the AWS Free Tier to minimize costs.
+This project is licensed under the [MIT License](./LICENSE).

+---

 Feel free to explore the projects and replicate them to enhance your understanding of AWS cloud solutions!

----

-If you have any questions or need further assistance, please open an issue or reach out to me directly.